Taking action against pain

 The Brain, Mind and Pain ‘Patient-Centred Innovation Grant’ (BMP Grant)

-The Brain, Mind and Pain ‘Patient-Centred Innovation Grant’ (BMP Grant) is an initiative of Pain Alliance Europe to identify, stimulate and encourage patient-centric and scientifically robust innovation in the areas of chronic pain and neurological disorders.
-The grant objectives focus on: access to innovative treatments, prevention and self-management approaches, reducing stigma, and research to improve quality of life.
-The biennial BMP Grant, partly funded by Grünenthal, is awardedby a jury of patient representatives and is supported by scientific experts to ensure the winning projects address challenges faced by patients.
+With the biennial BMP Grant, we are encouraging patient-centric and scientifically robust innovation for chronic pain and neurological disorders.
+The initiative is led by Pain Alliance Europe (PAE), with Grünenthal providing part of the funding.
+Its objectives focus on improving access to innovative treatments, promoting prevention and self-management approaches, reducing stigma, and boosting research that improves quality of life.
+The BMP Grant is awarded by a jury of patient representatives and is supported by scientific experts to make sure the winning projects truly address patients’ needs.